 - Understand that your personal life will be invaded.
 The bankruptcy court will need to know everything about your financial history.
 In addition, your friends and family may find out about your bankruptcy, especially in a case where your personal property needs to be sold in order to pay off your debt.

-Get A Seasoned Advocate in Your Corner
+Get a Seasoned Advocate in Your Corner

 Our firm is dedicated to assisting those in need.
-We’ve proudly helped hundreds of clients navigate the legal process of filing bankruptcy, conducting lengthy meetings and coordinating with service agencies.
+We have proudly helped hundreds of clients navigate the legal process of filing bankruptcy, conducting lengthy meetings and coordinating with service agencies.
 Notably, we have successfully helped a disabled veteran keep his childhood home by working through Chapter 13 bankruptcy and fighting for property tax debt forgiveness while simultaneously helping him devise a plan to avoid the same issue in the future with upcoming taxes.

 Call (503) 850-2992 to request a free initial consultation.